Anti-concentration is (almost) all you need

 \paragraph*{Unitary designs.}

 Unfortunately, a straightforward extension of the ideas in the last section to the unitary 2-design case is not possible.
-In fact, we encounter an exponential blow-up in the relation between the collision probability and the design error.
+In fact, repeating the above steps leads to an exponential blow-up in the relation between the collision probability and the design error.
 To understand why such an argument might be difficult, we will briefly discuss possible strategies in the following.
 To do so, it will be convenient to change the basis to the one given by the mutually orthogonal local projectors $P_a := \otimes_{i=1}^n P_{a_i}$, $a\in\F_2^n$ with $P_0 = \frac12(\one + F)$ and $P_1 = \frac12(\one - F)$.
 We denote their rank as $D_a = 2^{-n} q^{n} (q-1)^{|a|} (q+1)^{n-|a|}$.

-Because of the local $\U(q)$ invariance and $P_a\geq 0$, it is sufficient to verify Eq.~\eqref{eq:relative-error-psd-moments} on the \emph{local projector basis} (see the SM for details).
+Because of the local $\U(q)$ invariance and $P_a\geq 0$, it is sufficient to verify Eq.~\eqref{eq:relative-error-psd-moments} on the \emph{local projector basis} (see the Supplemental Material for details).
 We thus aim to bound the expression

 This already reduces the problem to bounding a finite number of moments.
 However we found no easy way to do so even for $1$D brickwork circuits.
 Let us now make the simplifying assumption that $\MO_\nu$ is a psd superoperator.
 This is true, for instance, for random circuits composed of a single Haar-random local gate per layer, for 1D brickwork circuits with an odd number of layers, or more generally for ensembles that are invariant under inverses (if one is willing to double the depth of the circuit).
-Under this assumption, \textcite{belkin_2025} show that it is sufficient to probe only the `diagonal' elements in the local projector basis, i.e.~the relative error is given by.
-In fact,
+Under this assumption, \textcite{belkin_absence_2025} show that it is sufficient to probe only the `diagonal' elements in the local projector basis, i.e.~the relative error is given by

 Here, we used that $\MO_\nu - \MO_\haar$ is psd since it has the same spectrum as $\MO_\nu$, except that two `1' eigenvalues are set to zero.
 Moreover, $\tr(P_a \MO_\haar(P_a)) = 2 D_a^2 q^{-n}/(q^n + (-1)^{|a|})$.